Conocer vs. Saber in Spanish: Know Which One to Use

 Can Saber and Conocer Be Used Interchangeably?

-There is only one situation when you can use them interchangeably and both sentences will be correct.
-Bear in mind this does not mean both sentences will mean the same.
-They will just be grammatically and semantically correct.
+There is only one situation when you can use them interchangeably and both sentences will be correct (though they’ll still mean something different).

 This situation happens when what someone wants to know about is an abstract thing such as a truth, a mystery, a reason or a secret: